NoctuaAthenae/Smart-Home-using-Arduino-and-Raspberry-Pi/NetworkProtocol/messageStructure.md

 ### Register (1)

 Registers an endpoint to the network at startup of the endpoint.
-See Registration for information.
+See Registration for information.\
+Additional fields:
+- 1 Byte: ID
+- 4 Byte: Temporary ID (timestamp, used if ID is 0)

 ```
 void connect(byte parent)